SimHoZebs/home-server/home_server_architecture.md

 - WebSocket support for notifications
 - Multiple service endpoints (Seahub, file HTTP, WebDAV)

+### Inter-Container File Sharing with Seafile FUSE
+To enable seamless access to files stored in Seafile from other applications, the system now utilizes a Seafile FUSE mount.
+This approach allows other containers to read the Seafile file repository as if it were a standard file system, without needing to go through the Seafile web API.

+Here's how it works:
+1. The `seafile` service is configured with `privileged: true` and the `SYS_ADMIN` capability.
+This is necessary to allow the container to perform the FUSE mount.
+2. The `seafile` container mounts the Seafile library to `/seafile-fuse` inside the container.
+3. This FUSE mount point on the host (`/mnt/hdd1/seafile/seafile-fuse`) is then shared with other containers in read-only mode.
+For example, the `immich_server` has the volume mount `/mnt/hdd1/seafile/seafile-fuse:/seafile-external:ro`.

+This architecture allows applications like Immich to directly access and index files stored in Seafile, creating a more integrated and efficient system.

 ### Docker Containerized Services
 Docker is used to run all applications in isolated containers.
 Below is a summary; see the `compose.yaml` and service-specific `docker-compose.yml` files for full details.